 I am leading a project to examine the long-term effects of prenatal micronutrients deficiencies on the disease risks later in life of the offspring using a mouse model.
 Besides, I have extensive experience and track record with assay developments, especially DNA methylation analysis I have developed numbers of assays and analytical pipelines to date.
 Whole Genome Bisulphite Sequencing on Illumina HiSeq X-ten/NOVAseq system (xWGBS), a collaboration project with New York Genome Center and Center for Epigenomics at Einstein, is one of the methods I developed.
 It is a cost-effective WGBS and allows us to start with a small amount of sample (Suzuki et al., Genome Res 2018).
 Based on the publication records and experiences, I have been recognized as an epigenetics analysis expert in the field and serving as a consultant for study design and analysis support to other researchers (from the US and as well as from the other countries) as well.
 Many of them have been published as collaboration works.

-Current project: My research goals are focused on understanding the relationship between epigenetic alterations and human diseases, especially finding alteration susceptible regions for gaining the information for future preventative intervention.
+My research interest is understanding the relationship between prenatal environment and adult onset diseases, especially finding susceptible/causal regions that can be manipulated for future preventative intervention.